7 Exotic Pets That Can Live Indoors

 2. Muntjac Deer

 White-tailed deer are one of the most commonly adopted and confiscated animals.
-The story always seems to be the same: an abandoned fawn is located and their mother has been hit by a car.
-A kind and well-meaning couple decides to raise it and it becomes either their confined pet or is even released to come and go as it pleases.
+The story always seems to be the same: an abandoned fawn is located, and their mother has been hit by a car.
+A kind and well-meaning couple decide to raise it, and it becomes either their confined pet or is even released to come and go as it pleases.
 The animal is loved dearly.
 Despite the benefit to both species in this situation, animal control is called by an "anonymous" neighbor and the animal is euthanized, sometimes even in front of the distraught owners.

 3. Palawan Porcupine